manzis/manzis/README.md

 # 💫 About Me:
-# Hello World! 👋 I'm Manjish Upadhaya<br><br>🎨 UI/UX Designer crafting pixel-perfect experiences | 💻 Front-end Developer bringing designs to life<br><br>⚡ Fun fact: I can spot misaligned elements from a mile away (it's both a superpower and a curse!)<br><br>🔭 Currently building delightful user interfaces with React and diving deep into motion design<br>🌱 Learning: Three.js for immersive web experiences<br>🤝 Open to: Collaborating on innovative projects that challenge the status quo<br>💡 Passionate about: Creating accessible designs that make the web beautiful for everyone<br><br>Let's build something amazing together! <br>📫 Reach me: manjishupadhaya@gmail.com
+# Hello World! 👋 I'm [Your Name]

+🎨 UI/UX Designer crafting pixel-perfect experiences | 💻 Front-end Developer bringing designs to life

+⚡ Fun fact: I can spot misaligned elements from a mile away (it's both a superpower and a curse!)

+🔭 Currently building delightful user interfaces with React and diving deep into motion design 🌱 Learning: Three.js for immersive web experiences
+🤝 Open to: Collaborating on innovative projects that challenge the status quo 💡 Passionate about: Creating accessible designs that make the web beautiful for everyone

+Let's build something amazing together!
+📫 Reach me: [your email/LinkedIn]

 ## 🌐 Socials: